 The Motley Fool Stock Advisor comes with a stock screener, performance tracking, video interviews with the Motley Fool team, and exclusive special reports on up-and-coming investments.
 You’ll have access to The Motley Fool community, including discussion boards and swapping investment strategies.

-You can sign up for The Motley Fool Stock Advisor for $89 for the first year (this is their biggest discount offer yet, normally it’s $99 for the first year), which is half of the regular subscription price.
+You can sign up for The Motley Fool Stock Advisor for $89 for the first year, which is half of the regular subscription price.
 It also includes a 30-day free trial so that you can test drive the service.

 After the first year, you can renew your subscription at the regular rate of $199 per year.

 *Billed annually.
 Introductory price for the first year for new members only.
 First year bills at $89 and renews at $199.